How to raise more money with fewer fundraisers

 For more information about how to leverage your sale, see elementary school fundraising ideas that work

-2. Determine Your Student Fundraiser Goal
+2. Determine Your Elementary School Fundraising Goal

 You can’t just tell your students to ‘do their best’.
 What does this mean?
 Of course, everyone hopes for that.
 More specific information needs to be communicated.
 Students needs to know what’s expected of them.
 How many items do they need to sell to help the school reach its fundraising goal?